Exams -> Veterinary Technician Exams

 TesTrac Application FEE: $55

-4. Eligible candidates will first be contacted via e-mail by AAVSB indicating they have received your name from our Board office.
+4. Eligible candidates may be contacted via e-mail by AAVSB indicating they have received your name from our Board office.

 After your payment has been processed, you will be able to sign in using your Logon ID and Password.
 Be sure to save TesTrac's address (firstname.lastname@example.org) as a contact so you won’t miss timely e-mails.
 The candidate then has 60 days to access/take the exam once payment has been received/processed.